 We were greeted with a sign the size of a billboard warning us that the River Red Gums could drop their limbs at any time.
 Holy crap.
 Were they trying to welcome visitors or scare the bejesus out of them?

 For me, a tree hugger from way back, I’ve always had a love affair with the River Reds.
 Their wise and resolute presence despite their depleting environmental conditions, demands both our respect and our attention.
 They certainly had my fullest attention for the entire time we stayed there!
 Anywhere along the Murray these trees can be celebrated in all their forms.
 From the healthy jaw dropping tall and magnificent ones, to the struggling ones that find enterprising ways of hanging on to crumbling river banks, their roots contorting at odd angles on exposed soil.
 Even the dead River Reds have immense presence and purpose – providing much needed habitat for all number of species.
 If a River Red was to be my demise, I was okay with that.
-Perhaps the giant disclaimer upon entry was really a sly plight for us all to look up and notice these beauties and think about how lucky we are to have them, and hopefully get more inspired to look after the eco-systems and the water flows that will keep them and their dependants, flourishing more many years to come.
+Perhaps the giant disclaimer upon entry was really a sly plight for us all to look up and notice these beauties and think about how lucky we are to have them.

 From Mildura, we had planned to visit Mungo National Park but due to forecasted rain, the park was closed and we needed a back up plan.
 Hungry for a dose of outback, we decided to visit Mutawintji National Park instead.
 First, we had to pass through Broken Hill.
 Its wide streets had names like Bagot, Bromide, Beryl and Bonanza – an ode to the hardships and heroes of an exploited mining town.
-We both reflected on our previous visits there.
-He reflected on an funny incident involving a pub, a drag queen and his mate, while I recalled a hungover attempt at creating my own Pro-Hart masterpiece on the pavement using food scraps, inspired by the great carpet ad of the 90s .
+We both reflected on our previous visits to this town.
+He reflected on an funny incident involving a pub, a drag queen and his mate, while I recalled a hungover attempt at creating a Pro-Hart masterpiece on the pavement using food scraps, inspired by the great carpet ad of the 90s of course, minus the gun!
 We pushed on along the Silver Hwy, passing wild emus and eagles to arrive at the Mutawintji campground by late afternoon.

-The campsite was pumping with noisy school groups and the afternoon sun was disappearing quickly, so we took off for a walk along the Mutawintji gorge.
+The campsite was pumping with noisy school groups.
+With the afternoon sun was disappearing quickly, we took off for a walk along the Mutawintji gorge.
 Straight away the spirit of this place grabbed me like a childhood memory of being held.
-Hovering through the red sandy river bed, past sentient trees with girths too wide to wrap my arms around, scrambling over rocks, we reached a permanent waterhole tucked into the end point of the gorge.
-He wanted to swim and before I knew it, he had stripped down to his jocks and jumped in.
-He let out an almighty scream when he realised how freezing the water was.
-I laughed as I sensed it would be a little chilly.
-Our walk continued with me capturing the golden light bathing the landscape.
+Meandering through the red sandy river bed, past sentient trees with girths too wide to wrap my arms around and scrambling up over boulders, we reached a permanent waterhole tucked into the end point of the gorge.
+He wanted to swim.
+Before I knew it, he had stripped down to his jocks and jumped in.
+He let out an almighty scream once he hit the freezing water, it was very deceiving.
+Our walk continued as I tried to photograph the golden light bathing the landscape.
 It was surreal having a place like this all to ourselves.
 We got back to the car in the dark, the stars and moon now overhead.
-This place gave me a feeling of utter contentment and peace.

-Arriving back at camp, we noticed a few more Jayco’s had taken up realestate near our patch which made us sigh.
+Arriving back at camp, we sighed at noticing a few more Jayco’s that had taken up realestate near our patch.
 We have a modest little set up with a 2 man tent and our 4WD.
 We whipped up dinner at the BBQ area in pitch black as the lighting was not working.
 I got stung by something nasty but couldn’t see what.
 We shovelled down our food and nestled into bed by about 8pm.
 Heaven on a stick as my man would say.

 Mutawintji is home to the Pantjikali, Wanyuparlku, Wilyakali and Malyangapa People and as such holds deep cultural significance for these communities.
 Like so many places in Australia, the enormous cultural value has been completely overlooked as white fellas – pastoralists, explorers and tourists have all trounced through here without a care, forcing the Traditional Owners to fight for nearly two centuries to get some respect and control of their land and cultural sites.
 In 1927 it was recognised for its cultural value but that meant nothing for the protection of this site.
 In 1967 it came under management of the NSW National Parks and Wildlife Service but it wasn’t until 1998 after extensive lobbying that the management and land title of the park was handed back to the Wimpatja (a term used to describe all the First Peoples of the Darling River region).
 Unfortunately, much damage has been done to their cultural sites with some completely destroyed.
 It angered me to see a rock art site which was completely accessible and seemed very degraded.
 There’s clearly not enough investment in the protection of these sites.
 The Wimpatja offer guided tours on certain days of the week and also offer a cultural festival each year in August.